seasidesparrow/acutter/docs/tutorial.md

 - pushing release into PYPI

 Also note the branch name.
 Github actions are configured to run against branch `main` (old projects had `master` to be their main branch; if you are updating an old project, you'll want to modify the `ci.yaml`)

+### Secrets

+The workflows need [a few secrets][https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets] to be setup in your GitHub repository:

+- `PYPI_TOKEN` to publish releases to [PyPI][pypi].
+This one should be created as `release` environment secret.
+- `GH_PAT` a [personal access token (PAT) with the `repo` scope][create-pat] for opening pull requests and updating the repository topics.
+This is used by the `hacktoberfest` workflow.
+- `CODECOV_TOKEN` to upload coverage data to [codecov.io][codecov] in the Test workflow (optional for public repos).

+If you have the GitHub CLI installed and chose to set up GitHub, they will be created with a dummy value.

 ### hooks